-Audio description provides access to television for people who are blind and vision impaired.
+Audio description (AD) provides access to television for people who are blind and vision impaired.
 It is widely available on broadcast TV around the world, and Australians are calling for the service to be returned to ABC1 following its 2012 trial.

-New trial commencing April 2015
+New trial launched April 2015

 The results of this time-limited trial will add to the Government's understanding of the delivery options available for AD in Australia.
 The Government expects to receive a report on the outcomes of the trial from the ABC after it concludes in July 2016.
-The report would provide a basis for further engagement with the ABC.
+This report would provide a basis for further engagement with the ABC.

 In February 2015, Vision Australia lodged discrimination complaints with the Australian Human Rights Commission against the Seven, Nine and Ten networks, SBS and Foxtel for not providing an audio description service.
 Its Tell the Whole Story campaign webpage includes a form letter to the Minister for Communications, Malcolm Turnbull, which people can fill out, giving their own experiences of audio description and explaining why they want it on television.

 Vision Australia sees the planned ABC iview trial as a positive development, but notes that it will not benefit the two-thirds of blind or vision impaired Australians who do not have access to the internet.